ftlabs/overview/README.md

 PORT= # auto set in Heroku, but needs specifying for development.
 ```

+You will also need a `keyfile.json` with credentials for big query for the list service.

 Install nodemon globally by running `npm install -g nodemon`.

 Install the dependencies by running `npm install` and start the server with `npm start`.